How to get a Virginia real estate license by reciprocity

-3. Proof of pre-license education 60 hours.
-You might need original or certified proof of the completion of 60 hours of real estate education (180 hours for brokers) similar to the education requirements in Virginia.
-Many states (such as Maryland for example) include the proof of education and number of hours on the license certification.
-In that case, you’re ok and likely don’t need anything to prove your 60 hours of pre-license education.
-Otherwise, the Board may require you to provide original proof of your 60 hours of pre-license education from your original school.
+Note: Your out-of-state license certification should show that you originally got your license by taking a prelicense course of at least 60 hours (180 for brokers).
+If the license certification does not show the 60 hours, the Board may require you to get an original certification from the out-of-state prelicense school. ginal or certified proof of the completion of 60 hours of real estate education (180 hours for brokers) similar to the education requirements in Virginia.
+Many states (such as Maryland for example) include the proof of prelicense education on the license certification.
+In that case, you don’t need anything else.
+If your original state had less than 60 hours of pre-license education (not likely), you will need additional pre-license hours.

 Of course the above is the quick summary list.
-If needed, you may want to look at the some more details on the technical requirements as they state on the DPOR website.
-Yes, you can also see the DPOR site for regulations for full details.
+If needed, you may want to look at more details on the technical requirements as they are stated on the DPOR website.
+See the DPOR site for regulations for full details.
 Or get in touch with us on our contact form or 703-476-1747.
 OR contact the RE Board at 804-367-8526.
+To clarify from the RE Board exactly what is needed in your particular case, email them to get it in writing at REBoard@dpor.virginia.gov.

 Virginia License by Reciprocity Requirements